-Filed under: from the magazine , Arsenal Pulp, BEA, Between the Lines, books, Canadian non-fiction, Canadian poetry, CanLit, CBC, censorship, CES, CLA, cookbooks, cover design, crime, crime fiction, criticism, D&M Publishers, Dave Bidini, Doubleday, Doubleday Canada, Dundurn, education, evil, Evolution, fall preview, fall preview 2012, Festivals, fiction, film, food, Food Network Canada, Gaspereau Press, Halifax, HarperCollins, HarperCollins Canada, history, House of Anansi, House of Anansi Press, humour, India, intern, internet, Invisible Publishing, Karen Solie, LGBTQ, M&S, MacIntyre, McArthur, memoir, music, non-fiction, OAC, OLA, Ontario, Oxford, poetry, race, religion, science, sports, television, The Host, The Uni, Toronto, Twilight, Twitter, voice, women, YA
+Filed under: Book newsPreview , Arsenal Pulp, BEA, Between the Lines, books, Canadian non-fiction, Canadian poetry, CanLit, CBC, censorship, CES, CLA, cookbooks, cover design, crime, crime fiction, criticism, D&M Publishers, Dave Bidini, Doubleday, Doubleday Canada, Dundurn, education, evil, Evolution, fall preview, fall preview 2012, Festivals, fiction, film, food, Food Network Canada, from the print edition, Gaspereau Press, Halifax, HarperCollins, HarperCollins Canada, history, House of Anansi, House of Anansi Press, humour, India, intern, internet, Invisible Publishing, Karen Solie, LGBTQ, M&S, MacIntyre, McArthur, memoir, music, non-fiction, OAC, OLA, Ontario, Oxford, poetry, race, religion, science, sports, television, The Host, The Uni, Toronto, Twilight, Twitter, voice, women, YA

 The season of high-profile literary awards and author festivals is on its way, and there’s no shortage of new releases from marquee names.
 In the July/August issue, Q&Q looks ahead at some of the fall’s biggest books.